CodecoolGlobal/the-employee-madness-v2-react-LorincNagy/README.md

 ### Install Dependencies
 cd ./server
 npm install

+# Prepare the Database
+cd ./server
 .env File
 Copy the .env.sample as .env and fill in the environment variables with your personal MongoDB connection URL.

-# Prepare the Database
-cd ./server
-npm run populate
-The populate command will run the populate.js file as a script and generate a bunch of starter data for your database.

 # Running the Code
 cd ./server